-Each June, The Queen leads senior members of the Royal Family and other figures in a procession to St. George’s Chapel at Windsor Castle for the Garter Day service.
+Each June, senior members of the Royal Family and other figures take part in a procession to St. George’s Chapel at Windsor Castle for the Garter Day service.
 The ceremony requires members to wear velvet cloaks and hats with ostentatious ostrich feathers in them – so what’s it all about?

 What is the Order of the Garter?